-Although not presented in the scope 1 totals (to avoid double counting), emissions from the generation of electricity have decreased by 5%; this is due to less electricity consumption and therefore less generation.
+Although not presented in the scope 1 totals (to avoid double counting), emissions from the generation of electricity have decreased by 15% since 2016r and 20% since 2015r; this is due to considerably less fuel use for electricity generation at Gibraltar's power stations.

-Scope 2 emissions in Gibraltar are solely those from electricity consumption and between 2015r and 2016, total scope 2 emissions have shown an increase of almost 7kt CO2e or 4%.
-This increase in emissions is despite total electricity consumption slightly lower in 2016 than 2015, and is due to reporting rules:
+Scope 2 emissions in Gibraltar are solely those from electricity consumption and between 2015r and 2017, total scope 2 emissions have shown a decrease of over 30kt CO2e or 19%.
+This decrease in emissions is despite total electricity consumption being fairly stable from 2015r to 2017, and is due to considerably less fuel being used at the power stations to generate a unit of electricity (Figure 5-6), and also how emissions from electricity are reported:

-- This reporting rule relates to consumption that is 'unallocated'; this is the difference between the electricity that is supplied to Gibraltar's electricity network and the electricity that GibElec bill to customers. - 'Unallocated' electricity is assumed to be lost through transmission and distribution and is therefore reported under scope 3. - 'Unallocated' electricity is 52% lower in 2016 than 2015, meaning a larger proportion is allocated to scope 2, rather than scope 3, hence an increase in scope 2 electricity emissions. - Combined scope 2 and 3 electricity emissions have decreased by 5%, in line with electricity generation reported under Scope 1.
+- This reporting rule relates to consumption that is 'unallocated'; this is the difference between the electricity that is supplied to Gibraltar's electricity network and the electricity that GibElec bill to customers. - 'Unallocated' electricity is assumed to be lost through transmission and distribution and is therefore reported under scope 3. - 'Unallocated' electricity is over double in 2017 than 2016 (but only 3% lower in 2017 than 2015r) meaning a smaller proportion is allocated to scope 2, rather than scope 3, hence a decrease in scope 2 electricity emissions. - Combined scope 2 and 3 electricity emissions have decreased by 15% since 2016r and 20% since 2015r in line with electricity generation reported under Scope 1.